pj1234678/BirthdayLetter/README.md

 ## How to Use

-1. Run BirthdayLetter.py or BirthdayLetter.exe.
+1. Run BirthdayLetter.exe or compile using rust cargo build.

 2. Enter your Wii's MAC address.